 Dr. Seid began his undergraduate training at Brown University in Providence, Rhode Island before completing a Bachelor of Science degree in Biochemistry at the University of Michigan.
 Dr. Seid then received a Masters of Science degree in Toxicology from the University of Michigan, Rackham School of Graduate Studies.
-He completed his Doctor of Medicine degree at Wayne State University in 1987, and then moved to Chicago, Illinois where he finished his internship and residency training in Internal Medicine at Northwestern University.
+He completed his Doctor of Medicine degree at Wayne State University in 1987, then moved to Chicago, Illinois, where he finished his internship and residency training in Internal Medicine at Northwestern University.
 Returning to Ann Arbor, Dr. Seid undertook his subspecialty training in hematology and oncology at the University of Michigan, completing his studies in 1993.
-During his fellowship he was the recipient of the Outstanding Young Investigator Upjohn Research Award.
+During his fellowship, he was the recipient of the Outstanding Young Investigator Upjohn Research Award.
 He remained on the faculty at the University of Michigan for a year before relocating to Pennsylvania.
 Dr. Seid maintained an active role as a Clinical Instructor in the Department of Medicine at the University of Pittsburgh Medical Center, teaching medical and nursing students, residents and fellows.

-When ask about his personal life Dr. Seid said “my best work was to find a loving wife so willing to endure my long hours, high standards and sometimes irascible demeanor.
-My 3 children (a 16 yr old son and twin 10 yr old daughters) continue to provide me joy, and the continued opportunity to see life through their eyes - a welcome respite after a day in the oncology office”.
+When asked about his personal life Dr. Seid said, “My best work has been to find a loving, supportive wife so willing to endure my long hours, high standards and sometimes irascible demeanor.
+My 3 children (a 21 yr. old son currently at MSU and twin 15 yr. old daughters) continue to provide me challenges, immense joy and the continued opportunity to see life through their eyes - a welcome respite after a day in the oncology office.”